 Smart access control systems

 Smart access control is typically part of a bigger ecosystem.
-It can be expanded in various ways to create a true virtual reception, ensuring optimal security and generating cost savings.
-A key advantage is that companies can start small and gradually expand to a full digital access management system, including a virtual reception.
+It can be expanded in various ways to create a true digital reception, ensuring optimal security and generating cost savings.
+A key advantage is that companies can start small and gradually expand to a full digital access management system, including a digital reception.

 The basics: a smart bell and QR code readers